 To ensure that the BRIC program is reaching the nation’s most disadvantaged communities, updates have been made in FY 2021 to the grant process, including a new priority to enhance climate resilience and adaptation and doubling the number of communities FEMA is offering technical assistance.

-Increasing natural based solutions
+Increasing nature-based solutions

-Nature based solutions will also be key to reducing the impact of climate change.
+Nature-based solutions will also be key to reducing the impact of climate change.
 FEMA recently launched its first nature-based solutions website, with information on funding opportunities and resources to help communities implement nature-based solutions to build resilience to natural hazards, which may be exacerbated by climate change.

 For more information on FEMA’s efforts to prepare communities for climate change, follow the above initiatives and visit Climate Change | FEMA.gov.